lenra-io/docs/src/markdown/guides/use-private-repository.md

 ## GitHub

-GitHub only offers [Personnal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) so we will use it.
+GitHub only offers [personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) so we will use that.
-***Actually GitHub also handle [Fine-grained token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) while I'm writing this guide which is much more secured but it's still in beta version.***
+***Actually GitHub also handles [Fine-grained tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#fine-grained-personal-access-tokens) while I'm writing this guide which are much more secure but they are still in beta version.***

-Go to your [personnal access token settings by clicking this link](https://github.com/settings/tokens) or by following the next steps:
+You can go to your [personal access token settings by clicking this link](https://github.com/settings/tokens) or by following these steps:

 {:.list}
 - In the upper-right corner, select your avatar.